Larry McClure (baseball)

-Lawrence Ledwith McClure (October 8, 1884 – September 1, 1949) was a Major League Baseball player.
+Lawrence Ledwith McClure (October 8, 1884 – September 1, 1949) was an American Major League Baseball player.
 He played in one game on July 26, 1910, for the New York Highlanders.
 McClure was a relatively small person, standing at 5 feet, 6 inches and weighing 130 pounds.

 McClure attended West Virginia University, where he played college baseball for the Mountaineers in 1910.
 McClure also attended Amherst College.